Extended ASCII: History

-The ASCII character set is barely large enough for US English use and lacks many glyphs common in typesetting, and far too small for universal use.
-Many more letters and symbols are desirable, useful, or required to directly represent letters of alphabets other than English, more kinds of punctuation and spacing, more mathematical operators and symbols (× ÷ ⋅ ≠ ≥ ≈ π etc.), some unique symbols used by some programming languages, ideograms, logograms, box-drawing characters, etc. For years, applications were designed around the 64-character set and/or the 95-character set, so several characters acquired new uses.
-For example, ASCII lacks "÷", so most programming languages use "/" to indicate division.
+The ASCII character set is barely large enough for US English use, lacks many glyphs common in typesetting, and is far too small for universal use.
+Many more letters and symbols are desirable, useful, or required to directly represent letters of alphabets other than English, more kinds of punctuation and spacing, more mathematical operators and symbols (× ÷ ⋅ ≠ ≥ ≈ π etc.), some unique symbols used by some programming languages, ideograms, logograms, box-drawing characters, etc.